russHyde/bfx_201909/README.md

 # --- running the project is managed by snakemake
 #
 # this will download all relevant data files and any images used in the presentation
-# then compile the .Rmd file to a xaringan presentation
+# then compile the .Rmd file to an ioslides presentation
 snakemake -p
 ```

 You can then view the presentation (`doc/stats_and_bfx.html`) in the browser

+When I presented this talk to the U of Glasgow bioinformatics meetup I used a xaringan presentation.
+The xaringan version of this talk is still available, but you'll need to pull out release v1.0.0
+of the repo and save it locally.

 ---